vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 These options can be variously combined to force users to use a specific behavior only; for instance, if you just want by-type lookup and automatic GID/label, set `pinByTypeMode` to true and `canSwitchMode` and `canEditTarget` to false.

+Also, you can use any number of lookup components for external IDs.
+To globally configure all the asserted composite IDs components for this purpose, you can define (e.g. in your app's component constructor) an array of configuration objects keyed under `ASSERTED_COMPOSITE_ID_CONFIGS_KEY`.

 Three components are used for this brick:

 - `AssertedCompositeIdsComponent`, the top level editor for the list of IDs.
 This has buttons to add new internal/external IDs, and a list of existing IDs.
 Each existing ID has buttons for editing, moving, and deleting it.
 When editing, the `AssertedIdComponent` is used in an expansion panel.